dojo/docs/developer/design/loader/edit1.rst

 .. code-block :: javascript

   define(["module"], function(module){
-    module.exports = dojo.declare(…);
+    module.exports = dojo.declare(/*...*/);
   });

 Finally, the AMD specification states that when ``define`` is provided only a factory function, the loader must act as though a dependencies array was passed with the value ``["require", "exports", "module"]``.
 In other words, the following two ``define`` calls are equivalent:

 .. code-block :: javascript

-  define(["require", "exports", "module"], function (require, exports, module) {
+  define(["require", "exports", "module"], function(require, exports, module) {
     // define a module
   });

-  define(function (require, exports, module) {
+  define(function(require, exports, module) {
     // define a module
   });

 In the latter case, calls within the function of the form ``require("foo")`` will be scanned for and resolved as though they were given as dependencies.

 All of this functionality is provided primarily for compatibility with other CommonJS modules.
-You should not use it unless you are writing modules specifically for e.g. node.js and do not want to require users to load a fully-compliant AMD loader, or in the case of ``exports``, if you need to resolve a circular dependency.
+You should **not** use it unless you are writing modules specifically for e.g. node.js and do not want to require users to load a fully-compliant AMD loader, or in the case of ``exports``, if you need to resolve a circular dependency.

 =======
 Plugins